 You'll need to have not only lived and been "physically present" in the United States for a certain number of years, but not have broken up your residency with any long absences.
 An absence of six months or more will raise a presumption that you've broken your continuous presence by living in another country.
 In the worst case, U.S. immigration authorities could decide that you abandoned your U.S. residence altogether, and thus effectively gave up your right to a green card (in which case you'd be placed in removal proceedings, in immigration court).

-Three months is the minimum time in which you need to have lived in a particular state before submitting an application to naturalize that will be reviewed by the nearest USCIS (U.S. Citizenship and Immigration Services) office there.
+Three months is the minimum time in which you need to have lived in a particular state within the United States, or particular USCIS service district, before submitting an application to naturalize.
+That's because, although your application is initially sent to a central processing center, it will ultimately be reviewed by the nearest USCIS (U.S. Citizenship and Immigration Services) office to you, and you'll attend your interview there.

-You must submit the completed Form N-400 to the USCIS center having jurisdiction over your place of residence in the United States.
+You must submit the completed Form N-400 either online or to the USCIS service center having jurisdiction over your place of residence in the United States.
+(USCIS's N-400 page will give you the exact address.)
 Because USCIS tends to be quite delayed, you're allowed to submit the application up to 90 days before you've actually reached your five years (or fewer years, if you fall into an exception).

 There's no upper limit on how long you can wait to submit Form N-400.
 Many permanent residents live in the U.S. for decades before deciding to become citizens.

-The time it takes USCIS to process an N-400 form is typically several months long, and even over a year in some cases.
-This can vary by region and depending on the number of people who apply at the same time, but the delays have been increasing significantly under the Trump Administration.
+The time it takes USCIS to process an N-400 form is typically several months , and over a year in some cases.
+This can vary by region and depending on the number of people who apply at the same time.

 After USCIS does a basic review to make sure the application you've sent in is complete, and that you've paid your fee, you will be asked to report for fingerprinting and other data collection (biometrics).